mattwang0/group4/README.md

 Our app currently only runs on a locally hosted php server with a locally hosted database.

 We were originally planning to create an iOS app, and have kept all the files for that app in our repository.

+Thanks for a great semester!

+Best,

+Andrew, Antoinette, Grahame, Jack, Matt, and Patrick